Home

 Everyone wants to know what homeschool grammar program to use and how to teach grammar with the least amount of stress.
 Some end up getting burned out trying to teach grammar and others seem to have children that naturally “get it” without much instruction.

-• If you teach grammar in grades 1-6, you shouldn’t have to teach it after that.
+• If you teach grammar in the elementary years, you shouldn’t have to teach it after that.
 If they don’t get it by then, you have some problems on your hands.

 • Read to your children and let them read as much as possible.
 Reading and hearing great literature will help your children develop good grammar skills better than anything else.
 After hearing you read and reading themselves, they will be able to tell if a sentence sounds right or not.